RohithOfRivia/dagster-dbt-youtube/README.md

 3. channel_rankings: Calculates the number of videos by each channel appearing in the videos table.
 Unlike trending_video_counts_per_channel, this adds up all multiple occurrences of a video on a different day.
 That is, if a video appears in the top 200 on one day, and it shows up again on another day, that counts towards the total video count.
 This shows how consistent a channel is at publishing trending videos, and also how long it tends to stay in the trending list.

-5. All channels ranked by views, also includes statistics like subscribers, total video count, etc.
+5. view_ranks: All channels ranked by views, also includes statistics like subscribers, total video count, etc.

 ### Project Workflow Diagram
 <br>![Dagster project diagram](https://github.com/user-attachments/assets/0f887ad2-bf0b-408c-801f-d7cf24b10ca0)<br>